varunk08/book_notes/programming/effective_modern_cpp.md

 The value deduced is dependent on how `std::vector<bool>::reference` is implemented. `std::vector<bool>::reference` is an example of a proxy class.
 The std library's smart pointers are also proxy classes.
 Some classes in cpp employ *expression templates*.
 Avoid code of this form: `auto someVar = expression of "invisible" proxy class type;`
 `static_cast<type>` would have to be used to explicitly assign such expressions to `auto` declared variables.
 *invisible proxies*: those proxy classes that are returned for expressions in place of whay you would actually expect is returned!

+#### 7: Distinguishing between `()`  and `{}` for object creation.
+confusion occurs with initialization of the form `type var = {};`. does assignment happen here?
+*braced initialization* is universal and strict type checking is enforced.
+cpp has *most vexing parse* problem where a call to a constuctor with no arguments is deduced as a function declaration.
+Using braces solves this problem. `Widget w1()` vs `Widget w1{}`.
+The former is a func declaration while the latter is a call to the constructor.